kant/HackBox/README.md

 Currently using [Walmart's eslint config for ES6-node](https://github.com/walmartlabs/eslint-config-defaults) with only a few tweaks as can be seen in `.eslintrc` there are some modifications in the `data` folder to allow for `snake_case` key names for API output.

+There are a few other exceptions specified via `/*eslint*/` comments in certain files.

 ## Ops setup and deploy

 This is deployed on Azure but is meant to be as flexible/configurable as possible.
 It's a secondary goal to make it configured to the point where it could be deployed by anybody from GitHub using a [Deploy to Azure button](http://www.bradygaster.com/post/the-deploy-to-azure-button).